Blinken says Russian 'crimes' mounting by hour in Ukraine | Law-Order

 Blinken says Russian 'crimes' mounting by hour in Ukraine

 Moscow faced increasing isolation on Tuesday as President Vladimir Putin showed no sign of stopping an invasion of Ukraine, where fierce fighting and Russian bombardment have killed dozens and sparked a refugee crisis.
-"Russian strikes are hitting schools, hospitals, and residential building," Blinken said in a video message to the Geneva forum.
+"Russian strikes are hitting schools, hospitals, and residential buildings," Blinken said in a video message to the U.N.
+Human Rights Council.
 "Reports of Russia's human rights abuses and violations of international humanitarian law mount by the hour."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)